|Leadership (updated April 2021)||Contact Information|

 |Interim Superintendent of Schools: Patricia Gonnie|

 |Tribal Historic Preservation Officer, Heritage and Historic Preservation Department Manager: Richard Begay <firstname.lastname@example.org>|

 GOVERNANCE: In 1923, the Navajo Nation tribal government was established.
 The Navajo Nation consists of 110 Chapters, divided into 5 agencies.
 Each chapter has its own elected President, Vice President, and Secretary/Treasurer.

-The Navajo Nation Legislative Council (currently the 23rd Council) is run by a President and Vice President, with 24 delegates representing the 110 Chapters.
-The 23rd Council was inaugurated in January, 2015 to serve for four years.
-The President and Vice President took office in May 2015.
-In addition to numerous special sessions throughout the year, the Legislative Council meets quarterly for weeklong general sessions in the summer, fall, winter, and spring.
+The Navajo Nation Legislative Council (currently the 24th Council) is run by a President and Vice President, with 24 delegates representing the 110 Chapters.
+In addition to numerous special sessions throughout the year, the Legislative Council meets quarterly for general sessions in the summer, fall, winter, and spring.
 The Council elects a Speaker to serve a two-year term.
 The Navajo Nation is in Congressional District 1; Legislative District 7.

 RESEARCH PROTOCOL: The Navajo Nation has established a protocol for research and the protection of human subjects.
 See the following documents: